Communication Sciences and Disorders

 Select one: 3

-Biological Sciences (Critical Tracking; or higher level biological science; Gen Ed Biological Sciences)
+Biological Sciences (Critical Tracking; or higher-level biological science; Gen Ed Biological Sciences)

 General Psychology (Critical Tracking; State Core Gen Ed Social and Behavioral Sciences)

-STA 2023 Introduction to Statistics 1 (Critical Tracking; Gen Ed Mathematics) 3
+STA 2023 Introduction to Statistics 1 (Critical Tracking; must complete by the end of Semester Three; Gen Ed Mathematics) 3

 Gen Ed Composition; Writing Requirement 3